vmware-tanzu-labs/educates-training-platform/dashboard/opt/renderer/workshop/content/copy-and-paste.md

-Where the workshop instructions require you to enter a value into a web page, instead of marking a code block for execution using the play symbol, it will be marked with the copy symbol <span class="fas fa-copy"></span> to indicate that clicking on it will copy it to your system paste buffer.
+Where the workshop instructions require you to enter an arbitrary text value into a web page or terminal rather than running it, it will be marked with the copy symbol <span class="fas fa-copy"></span> to indicate that clicking on it will copy it to your system paste buffer.

 ```copy
 echo 'Copy to the system paste buffer'